shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-campaigns.md

 ---
-titl: Monetize - Explore Campaigns
+title: Monetize - Explore Campaigns
 description: The article covers the Campaigns screen, detailing its features such as displaying key metrics for all campaigns under a particular advertiser or line item, highlighting issues affecting campaign serving, providing swift access to individual campaign details, and offering functionalities like bulk editing and reporting. ms.date: 10/28/2023
 ---

-# Monetize - Explore Campaigns
+# Explore campaigns

 The **Campaigns** screen shows you essential metrics about all campaigns under an advertiser or under a specific line item, informs you of conditions preventing campaigns from serving, provides quick access to each campaign's details, and offers bulk editing and reporting options.